 I’ve done this journey several times before and this was a pretty standard trip, although usually there is a stop at 7-11 before the border.
 I assume we didn’t stop there this time because we were making good time (and 7-11 doesn’t give the drivers commission).

 Overall, I think Giant Ibis offers a much better product with better buses and better service, but it is more expensive ($35 compared to $28).
+You can read my full Giant Ibis review here.
 For those who are price sensitive, the Nattakan trip is perfectly adequate, although not luxurious.